Troubleshooting

 If you see an error from the PFC similar to this:

-This means that the time synchronization service phc2sys has not settled or cannot settle.
 Wait about 30 seconds and try running the PFC again.
 On boot it takes a period of time for the service to converge.
-If running the PFC again does not fix the offsets it is recommended to look at this MGBE0 latch issue since an unset latch can cause large jumps in phc2sys offsets.
+If running the PFC again does not fix the offsets it is recommended to look at this MGBE0 latch issue because an unset latch can cause large frequency errors in phc2sys

 Generic PFC Service Failure